fau-masters-collected-works-cgarbin/gpt-all-local/README.md

 Future improvements:

-- [ ] Let the user enter the question.
 - [ ] Add [LangChain callbacks](https://python.langchain.com/en/latest/modules/callbacks/getting_started.html) to view the steps of the retrieval process.
 - [ ] Try larger context windows.
 - [ ] Improve the prompt to answer only with what is in the local documents, e.g. "Use only information from the following documents: ...".
 Without this step the model seems to dream up an answer from the training data, which is not always relevant.